Case Records and Retention

 - Any court order relating to the child;

-- Details of any arrangements for Dudley MBC's functions to be discharged by an independent fostering provider or provider of social work services.
+- Details of any arrangements for the responsible authority's functions to be discharged by an independent fostering provider or provider of social work services.

 These should be regarded as the minimum requirements for the case record.
-The Statutory Guidance recommends that records relating to a looked after child should also include:
+The Statutory Guidance recommends that records should also include:

 - Details of arrangements for contact;